 - You need a valid and full national driver’s license.
 However, an International Driver’s License is highly recommended.
-Remember to always carry your driver’s license with you when you drive.
+Remember to always carry your driver’s license with you when driving.

 - The use of seat belts is compulsory in both front and rear seats.

 - Children under the age of 12 yrs old may not travel in the front seat and must use appropriate restraints.

 - Dipped headlights have to be used during daylight hours all year round.

 - The use of a mobile phone while driving is prohibited, with the exception of a hands-free device.

 - Trams always have priority and pedestrians have the right of way in zebra crossings.

 - Right turns on red traffic light are not allowed.